Dictionarium Annamiticum Lusitanum et Latinum: Impact

 The dictionary established chữ Quốc ngữ, the Vietnamese alphabet, which was refined by later missionaries and eventually became the predominant writing system for Vietnamese.
 Mgr Pigneau de Béhaine contributed to these improvements with his 1783 Annamite–Latin dictionary, the manuscript of which was remitted to Mgr Jean-Louis Taberd who published in 1838 his Vietnamese–Latin / Latin–Vietnamese dictionary.

 Despite those efforts, Christian publications in Vietnam continued to use either Latin or the traditional Vietnamese chữ Nôm, rather than the simpler alphabetic Quốc ngữ, for the next 200 years.
-Quốc ngữ gained only predominance after the French invasion of 1861 and the establishment of French Indochina.
+Quốc ngữ only gained predominance after the French invasion of 1858 and the establishment of French protectorate.